TheMisu/udemyPython/README.md

 19. Instances, State, Higher Order Functions:
     - 19.1 (Etch a Sketch) - This task introduces the concept of higher order function and teaches us how to add event listeners to Turtle.
     - 19.2 (Turtle Race) - This task has us implement a race between objects using Turtle.
+20. The Snake Game: This task has us build the classic Snake game in Python using OOP and Turtle.